ice5555/IV_Project/A/README.md

    jupyter notebook
    ```

-Then, open `PlanA.ipynb` in Jupyter Notebook and execute the code.
+Then, open `System_A.ipynb` in Jupyter Notebook and execute the code.

 ### Option 2: Viewing the HTML File

-If you only want to see the results without running the notebook, open the `PlanA.html` file in a web browser.
+If you only want to see the results without running the notebook, open the `System_A.html` file in a web browser.